uvaai/ml1/_schedules/5 Life Long Learning/index.md

 implementing well enough.

-If all coding cells are completed, all open questions are answered and your notebook runs top to bottom without errors, your grade starts at a 6.
-The remainder of your grade is then determined as follows:
+If all coding cells are completed, all open questions are answered and your notebook runs top to bottom without errors, and the notebook was not completed using a LLM, your grade for the notebook will be considered a pass.

-* 0 - Some code cells produce incorrect or incomplete results.
-Answers to some open questions are incorrect or lack motivations.

-* 1 - All code cells produce mostly correct results, but may still contain small mistakes.
-Same goes for the answers to open questions.
-Style and design have had some attention, but can be improved.

-* 2 - All code cells produce correct results.
-Answers to all open questions are correct and are motivated.
-Style and design are good.

-* 3 - All code cells produce correct and nicely formatted results.
-Answers to all open questions are correct and consistently well motivated based on the theory of the algorithm.
-Style and design are very good.

-* 4 - Above, and in addition: Output, answers and code cells are beyond what is expected for the course.
+You will also receive feedback on your code, and your answers to the open questions.

 ### Writing Grades